-12.31 As an administrative practice, payments may be charged without markup to a related party for its proportionate share of the cost of services in a cost-pooling arrangement on the conditions that:

-- (a) Each participant's share of the costs must be borne in the form of cash or other monetary contributions15; - (b) The services are not provided to any unrelated party; - (c) The provision of services to the related parties is not the service provider's principal activity.
+- 12.31 As an administrative practice, payments may be charged without markup to a related party for its proportionate share of the cost of services in a cost-pooling arrangement on the conditions that: - (a) Each participant's share of the costs must be borne in the form of cash or other monetary contributions; - (b) The services are not provided to any unrelated party; - (c) The provision of services to the related parties is not the service provider's principal activity.
 This will depend on the specific facts and circumstances of each case.
-If the costs of providing the services do not exceed 15%16 of the service provider's total expenses as reflected in its accounts for the financial year concerned, the services are presumed not to be the principal activity of the service provider for that year; - (d) The services being provided are listed in Annex C; and - (e) There is sufficient documentation showing that the parties intended to enter into a cost-pooling arrangement before the provision of the services.
-For example, a cost-pooling arrangement should be supported by a written agreement which, among other things, is duly signed by all related parties involved in the arrangement. - 12.32 Taxpayers should maintain TP documentation (refer to section 6) to support the arm's length basis of the allocation of costs under a cost-pooling arrangement.
-To minimise the risk of double taxation, such documentation should include: - (a) Description of the types of services provided; - (b) Reasons for selecting a specific method of allocating costs; - (c) Contributions by each related party: - (d) Benefits that are anticipated; and - (e) Details of the calculations used.
+If the costs of providing the services do not exceed 15% of the service provider's total expenses as reflected in its accounts for the financial year concerned, the services are presumed not to be the principal activity of the service provider for that year; - (d) The services being provided are listed in Annex C; and - (e) There is sufficient documentation showing that the parties intended to enter into a cost-pooling arrangement before the provision of the services.
+For example, a cost-pooling arrangement should be supported by a written agreement which, among other things, is duly signed by all related parties involved in the arrangement.